Learn more about client eligibility.

 |Criminal Defense||Community Justice|

 |Environmental Policy Advocacy||Technology and Legal Innovation|

 Immigration: Students represent clients in deportation and exclusion proceedings on issues of rights to enter or remain in the United States, as well as on issues of relief from deportation such as asylum.
-Immigration cases give students a unique opportunity to interact with persons of many different nationalities; clients come from Haiti, Cuba, Russia, China, Guatemala, Nicaragua, El Salvador, Ethiopia and other countries.
+Immigration cases give students a unique opportunity to interact with persons of many different nationalities; clients come from Haiti, Honduras, Cuba, Russia, China, Guatemala, Nicaragua, El Salvador, Ethiopia and other countries.

 This is a new pilot advocacy program, under the supervision of skilled attorneys with years of city, state, federal and international environmental advocacy experience.
 In this course, students individually or in teams, focus on a particular environmental policy issue for the semester on behalf of a client, specifically, non-proft organizations; indigenous people and underrepresented individuals, groups or communities.
 Each project requires development of a strategic plan, a media plan, and following and/or updating these guiding documents as the semester progresses.
 Work may include drafting regulations, policy proposals or legislation; providing oral and written comments to elected entities and/or regulatory agencies; organizing community action or information sessions; utilizing social networking and media to raise public awareness and inspire civic action; and more, to achieve a desired outcome for the client, or prepare for others to escalate the issue to litigation.
 Students are not sworn in as student attorneys under Louisiana Supreme Court Rule XX, making this course open to 2Ls as well as international students.